loks1234/loks1234/README.md

 - 👋 Hi, I’m @loks1234
 - 👀 I’m interested in Novels,Anime
-- 🌱 I’m currently learning Python,Selenium
+- 🌱 I’m currently learning Python, Machine Learning

 <!---
 loks1234/loks1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.